Pi-hole and Unbound on Raspberry Pi 4: Private DNS and Network-Wide Ad Blocking

 Pi-hole blocks unwanted domains but does not resolve allowed domains itself.

-Pi-hole Only
+Pi-hole only:

 1Device → Pi-hole → Public DNS → Internet